arenaxr/arena-docs/content/troubleshooting.md

 ## What does this scene error mean?
 You may encounter an error condition due to limited hardware, memory, or network capacity.
 Some of these are detailed below with some troubleshooting steps.

+### Error: Network speed is too slow
+Some elements of the scene may not have loaded if at all.
+You may see this error if the network speed of your current connection is too slow for the ARENA to operate.
+Most fixes involve switching to another network connection which may have improved bandwidth or latency.
+Steps to try:
+- Switch to a different Wifi access point.
+- Switch from wireless network connection to wired (or vice versa).
+- Switch to another VPN or disable your VPN connection.

 ### Error: Conference stream failed
 You may see other users moving in 3d, but unable to see/hear their video or audio.
 You may encounter this error if some ports are blocked by a VPN, firewall, or other network filter.
 ARENA's video conferencing system is backed by Jitsi, and requires the opening of [additional ports](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-quickstart#setup-and-configure-your-firewall) to function.
 Our conferencing system requires the following **ports** to be open: **80, 443, 3478, 5349, 10000**.
 Steps to try:
 - Switch to a different Wifi access point.